gfiehler/rabbithub_management/README.md

 You can build and install it like any other plugin (see [the plugin development guide](http://www.rabbitmq.com/plugin-development.html)).

+This is dependent on the rabbitmq_management plugin being activated on the rabbitmq instance.

 # API
 You can drive the HTTP API yourself.
 It installs into the management plugin's API; you should understand that first.
 Once you do, the additional paths look like: